where to begin

 There wasn't an animal my mother would turn away.
 She was a foster mom for our local shelter, so along with our pet dogs, we constantly had pups coming through our home.
 One time we even fostered a pregnant dog who came here from Puerto Rico in need of help.
 She had to deliver and raise her puppies before she could find her forever home, and needed a safe place to do so.
 She stayed with us for the better part of a year, and we loved having her and all seven of her puppies here, too!
 Each puppy stayed here until they were adopted, and one puppy was lucky enough to stay here and be adopted by us, our girl Trouble, who lived a long and happy life here until her death in 2018.
 We've also fostered an abandoned litter of nine puppies, took in stray cats and dogs, saved wild bunnies and birds, and found new places for chinchillas, gerbils, rats, hamsters, and guinea pigs who needed to be re-homed.
 On top of all that, we've rescued and rehabilitated many, many orphaned wildlife such as squirrels, possums, raccoons, and even a baby skunk!

 Here at Pettipas Cattery, we have a great support team that extends far past who you see here!
 Our close friends and family love visiting for a good ol' snuggle session with our fur babies.
-My nephew, William, is a five-year-old daredevil, and is non-verbal autistic.
+My nephew, William, is a six-year-old daredevil, and is non-verbal autistic.
 He just adores our cats, and while he's not too keen on playing or snuggling with them, he does love to watch them jump, run, and play with one another.
-My other nephew, Samuel, is a two-year-old busybody who loves the cats more than anything in this world.
+My other nephew, Samuel, is a three-year-old busybody who loves the cats more than anything in this world.
 Nothing makes him happier than the sight of one of them - especially Monroe!
 He'll hold her in his arms and sing her songs for what feels like hours.
 I swear, he's more excited to come over to visit them than he is to visit us!
+When I asked what he wanted for his 3rd birthday, he told me he wanted "cake, and a call with the kitties!"
 All of our organized chaos ensures your new kitten will be well socialized by the time they go home!

 This is me!